‘Soft’ shooting? Introducing the history of women’s photography in Croatia

 Photography was not only embraced by artists working exclusively in that field, but also by artists who were introduced to it through their education at various art schools and academies both at home and abroad.
 Nonetheless, it was the photo clubs who truly generated the changes that marked the period between the 1950s and 80s.

 With the selection of Slavka Pavić’s, Erika Šmider’s, Danijela Lušin’s, Ivančica Privora-Kurtela’s and Jadranka Fatur’s works we draw attention to the topics they covered, get to know the means through which they acquired their knowledge and get to know the events which at least partially influenced and left their mark on these artist’s works.
-Is there such a thing as a critical depiction of society?
+We will ask ourselves: is there such a thing as a critical depiction of society?
 What did the others say about women holding cameras?
-And is there even something that could be described as a “woman’s view”?
-Is the way they took their shots truly “soft”, or is there no such thing as gender behind the lens? – these are the questions that the exhibition will address.
+And is there even something that could be described as a “woman’s gaze”?
+Is the way they took their images truly “soft”, or is there no such thing as gender behind the lens? – these are the questions that the exhibition will address.

 The exhibition is part of Not Yet Written Stories – Women Artists’ Archives Online, an international research project funded by Creative Europe , in which Office for Photography collaborates with the Arton Foundation in Warsaw, SCCA – Centre for Modern Art in Ljubljana and the Latvian Centre for Contemporary Art in Riga.
 The aim of this project is to include the works of women artists into public discourse about visual arts in order to avert their further discrimination and mostly elimination from the European history of art.